MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 1. Select the **Assigned user groups** tab on the top.
 Select **sg-IT** and then select **Add selected groups**.
 Make sure it appears under *Azure AD user groups with this role*.

-1. Select **Save**.
+1. Select **Submit**.
 If you receive an error while saving the role, refresh the page and try again.

 ### Task 4: Configure Device Groups